leap0x7b/cherry/README.md

-cherry valid dir                                Validate cherry package from directory cherry new dir                                  Setup a new cherry package in directory cherry run dir                                  Run package with LuaJIT in case it's app cherry add package dir                          Same as cherry get command but installs package directly in same directory cherry uninstall package-dir                    If package in directory is valid then remove it cherry remove package-name package-dir          Removes package from directory of package cherry update                                   Updates cherry package manager
+cherry valid dir                                Validate cherry package from directory cherry new dir                                  Setup a new cherry package in directory cherry run dir                                  Run package with LuaJIT in case it's app cherry info dir                                 Gives info about cherry package if valid cherry patch dir                                Creates files list for cherry package from cherry package config in directory cherry add package dir                          Downloads and installs cherry package directly in same directory cherry uninstall package-dir                    If cherry package in directory is valid then remove it cherry remove package-name package-dir          Removes cherry package from directory of another cherry package cherry update                                   Updates cherry package manager
 ```